WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 - WordPress-specific security features.
 Kinsta monitors for malicious attacks, DDoS, and other security issues.

 - Automatic backups.
 It’s super easy to restore to a backup – you just need to click a button.
+You’ll get daily backups included with your plan, but you can upgrade to more frequent backups for an extra price.

 - Expert support.
 Get support via tickets, Intercom, and an awesome knowledge base.